ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

 Use "charon create [command] --help" for more information about a command.
 ```

-### Creating an ENR for charon
+### Creating an ENR for Charon

 An `enr` is an Ethereum Node Record.
-It is used to identify this charon client to its other counterparty charon clients across the internet.
+It is used to identify this Charon client to its other counterparty Charon clients across the internet.

 ```markdown
 charon create enr --help